BOARD OF DIRECTORS

 NICOLE MARSCHALL, Operations Manager & Accompanist, has taught voice and piano privately and in the classroom at the elementary, secondary and post-secondary levels.
 She is currently the MN NATS President and is a sought after clinician for Master Classes.
 Nicole has vocally directed and accompanied for over 25 musical productions and was the Chorus Master for the University of Minnesota Opera Theatre Program for several years.
 Nicole has spent many years on the stage as a performer and an accompanist, and is also recognized in the Who’s Who of America’s Teachers.

-REBECCA HAHN, Accompanist, Graduated from Northern State University with a BME degree in piano and vocal music.
-Rebecca has been teaching private piano lessons since college and is currently teaching strings at Glacier Hills Elementary School of Arts & Science and 6th grade choir at Rosemount Middle School.
+REBECCA HAHN, Collaborative Pianist, graduated from Northern State University with a BME degree in piano and vocal music.
+Rebecca has been teaching private piano lessons since college.
+She is currently teaching strings at Glacier Hills Elementary School of Arts & Science and 6th grade choir at Rosemount Middle School.
 Rebecca lives in Apple Valley with her husband and two children.
 She has been accompanying for choirs since 7th grade and is excited to be part of Allegro.